-Laparoscopic Gastric Sleeve is the weight loss procedure of surgically removing a portion of your stomach.
-This reduces the amount of food that the stomach can hold making the full stomach faster and you get less hungry.
+Laparoscopic Gastric Sleeve is a weight loss procedure that surgically removes a portion of the stomach.
+This reduces the amount of food that the stomach can hold and causes the stomach to get full faster and get less hungry.

 What is Acid Reflux?

 When weakened esophagus muscle, Lower Esophageal Sphincter (LES), is not closing properly acid rises from the stomach into the esophagus and throat.
 This can be very uncomfortable and make it impossible to eat food when you need to.
 It can be most prevalent when lying down and can cause significant discomfort.

 Symptoms of Acid Reflux